 National Poetry Month

 To share your student's understanding of poems they are studying as well as their fluency and intonation, have them create video versions of poems they can share on social media to inspire others.
-You can even find step-by-step directions for creating visual poems in Frames in this Frames tutorial.

 Since Earth Day is also celebrated in April, consider an Earth Day twist to the poetry.
-Haikus are supposed to include a "kigo" or season word and could be connecte to spring.
+Haikus are supposed to include a "kigo" or season word and could be connect to spring.
 You could also connect student poems to bird for National Audubon Day (April 26th) or related to trees to celebrate National Arbor Day on the last Friday of the month.

 National Tell a Story Day - April 27th